Samir Geagea: Arrest and trial

 There was increased pressure by Syria on Geagea to accept the Syrian presence or face charges.
 Prior to his arrest, he was contacted by several sympathetic politicians and warned about the forthcoming proceedings and offered safe passage out of Lebanon.
 Geagea refused to leave.
 The Syrians exploited the vulnerabilities of the amnesty law promulgated by then president Elias Hrawi for all the crimes and atrocities committed before 1990.
 This law also stated that any crime committed after that date will void the effect of the amnesty.
 On 26 January 1994, Geagea went to Qardaha, Syria to offer his condolences to President Hafez al-Assad, following the death of his son Bassel in a car accident.
 During his visit to Syria, president's brother-in-law, Mohammed Makhlouf, asked him to talk with Syrian officers, but Geagea said that he only came for the funeral, which was considered as a refusal to cooperate with the Syrians.

 On 27 February 1994, a bomb exploded in the Church of Sayyidet Al Najet (Our Lady of Deliverance) in the locality of Zouk Mikael killing 9 worshipers and injuring many.
-It is unknown who perpetrated the bombing and it was ultimately attributed to some shadowy groups, but Samir Geagea was accused of the crime solely for the purpose of voiding the effect of the amnesty law of which he benefited, in the same way as all political and militia leaders from other communities and regions were benefiting despite their many unspeakable crimes throughout the Lebanese civil war.
+It is disputed who perpetrated the bombing, but Geagea was accused of the crime allegedly for the purpose of voiding the effect of the amnesty law of which he benefited.
 On 23 March 1994, the Lebanese government ordered the dissolution of the LF and Geagea's deputy Fouad Malek was taken into custody.
 Geagea himself was arrested on 21 April 1994 in his village Ghadras, on charges of ordering the church bombing, of attempting to undermine government authority by "maintaining a militia in the guise of a political party", of instigating acts of violence, and of committing assassinations during the Lebanese Civil War.
 He was accused of the assassinations of former prime minister Rashid Karami, National Liberal Party leader Dany Chamoun and his family, and former LF member Elias Al Zayek.
 He was also accused of attempting to kill Minister Michel Murr.
 He was acquitted in the church case but given four life sentences in the other cases.
-Amnesty International criticized Samir Geagea's trial and conviction, citing that it was politically motivated and unjust.
+Geagea would become the only wartime leader who went to jail because of crimes committed during the war and after the Taif Accord.
+Amnesty International criticized Geagea's trial and conviction, citing that it was politically motivated and unjust.